everscale-actions/tonos-se/README.md

 To set a custom port for any application in the solution separately or using one command.
 To apply new changes use _restart_ command.

-> We strongly do not recommend you to use ports less than 1024.
-Some Operating Systems have limitations about it.
+> Warning: we strongly do not recommend you to use ports less than 1024.
+Some Operating Systems have restrictions about it.

 ```sh
 tonos-se config --nginx-port 8082 # Nginx